-Look, if your website isn’t accessible, you’re basically telling a big chunk of the population:
+Look, if your website isn’t accessible, you’re basically telling a big chunk of the population: “Sorry mate, not for you.”

 Here in Manitoba the accessibility act is becoming law on May 1, 2025.
 That means a short time to get your website meeting the accessibility standards.

-What the hell is accessibility?
+What the hell is Website accessibility?

 Accessibility means your website can be used by everyone—including people with disabilities.